circulosmeos/gztool/README.md

          gzip file (creating or reusing an index file) to STDOUT.
          Accepts '0', '0x', and suffixes 'kmgtpe' (^10) 'KMGTPE' (^2).
      -C: always create a 'Complete' index file, ignoring possible errors
-     -c: utility: this is not to compress data, it is just to raw-gzip-compress (not gzip-compress) indicated file to STDOUT
-     -d: utility: this is not to decompress data, it is just to raw-gzip-decompress (not gzip-decompress) indicated file to STDOUT
+     -c: compress a file like with gzip, creating an index at the same time
+     -d: decompress a file like with gzip
+     -D: do not delete original file when using `-[cd]`
      -e: if multiple files are indicated, continue on error (if any)
-     -E: end processing on first GZIP end of file marker at EOF
+     -E: end processing on first GZIP end of file marker at EOF Nonetheless with `-c`, `-E` waits for more data even at EOF.
-     -f: force index overwriting from scratch, if one exists
+     -f: force file overwriting if destination file already exists
      -F: force index creation/completion first, and then action: if `-F` is not used, index is created interleaved with actions.
      -h: print brief help; `-hh` prints this help.
-     -i: create index for indicated gzip file (For 'file.gz' the default index file name will be 'file.gzi').
+     -i: create index for indicated gzip file (For 'file.gz the default' index file name will be 'file.gzi').
+This is the default action.
      -I INDEX: index file name will be 'INDEX'
      -l: check and list info contained in indicated index file.
          `-ll` and `-lll` increase the level of index checking detail.